craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 Setup Studio Clustering with Kubernetes Deployment |enterpriseOnly|
 ===================================================================

 A Kubernetes deployment describes an applications life cycle, e.g. images to be used, the number of pods, etc. It creates pods based on a specified template.
-Crafter CMS has an example kubernetes deployment for a Studio cluster with 2 nodes and a Studio Arbiter.
+Crafter CMS has an example kubernetes deployment for a Studio cluster with 2 nodes.
 In this section, we'll take a look at this example Kubernetes deployment.

 ------------
 Requirements